Satellite Boy: Plot

-Twelve-year-old Pete (Cameron Wallaby) lives at a run-down drive-in theatre with his grandfather Jagamarra (David Gulpilil), whom he calls "Jubi".
+Ten-year-old Pete lives at a run-down drive-in theatre with his grandfather Jagamarra, whom he calls "Jubbi".
 The grandfather continually imparts wisdom of the old ways to Pete, who wishes to open a restaurant on the property.
-The boy hopes his absent mother, Lynelle (Rohanna Angus) will return to help with the restaurant, although Jubi doubts her return to the desolate area of Kimberley.
+The boy hopes his absent mother, Lynelle will return to help with the restaurant, although Jubbi doubts her return to the desolate area of Kimberley.
 A local mining company soon arrives, claims the land, and will soon build a storage facility on the property, razing everything on it.

+Kalmain is a budding arsonist and due to his hobby being burning down abandoned vans, he quickly becomes in trouble with the law, a theme recurring throughout the film.

-Pete asks his friend Kalmain (Joseph Pedley) to accompany him on a weekend bicycle trip to the city in an attempt to appeal to the company officials.
+Pete asks his friend Kalmain to accompany him on a weekend bicycle trip to the city in an attempt to appeal to the company officials.
 Kalmain is happy to oblige, as he is now on the run from the police.
 The journey becomes a walkabout for the boys when they become lost.
 Pete must rely on the sage advice from his grandfather for survival to not only complete the trek into the city and meet with the company, but also with his mother, who wishes to take him to Perth so that she can become a beautician.